Skip to content

 Attendee from recent session

-This session is suitable for employees who have joined the pension scheme within the previous 12 months and is also helpful for employees who have opted out but may wish to know more about the Scheme.
+This session is a high level overview of the current Career Average Scheme from 2015.
+It is suitable for employees who have joined the pension scheme recently and is also helpful for employees who have opted out but may wish to know more about the Scheme.
 The session will explain the main Scheme benefits, contributions and AVCs/APCs, transfers and aggregating other pensions.
 There will also be a demonstration of how to access My NILGOSC Pension Online to keep track of their NILGOSC pension and to plan for future retirement.
 Topics covered include:

 • Scheme Background